unifai-network/unifai-sdk-py/README.md

 pip install unifai-sdk
 ```

-## Getting your Unifai API key
+## Getting your UnifAI API key

-You can get your API key for free from [Unifai](https://app.unifai.network/).
+You can get your API key for free from [UnifAI](https://app.unifai.network/).

 There are two types of API keys: